-Nicolás Maduro, the current president (and previously Chávez's deputy and anointed successor, who came to the presidency on his predecessor's death in 2013), is continuing most of Chávez's policies, but without any of Hugo's trademark charisma, which was always so vital to his popularity and appeal.
+The current president is Nicolás Maduro, previously Chávez's deputy and anointed successor, who came to the presidency on his predecessor's death in 2013.
+He has continued most of Chávez's policies, but without any of Hugo's trademark charisma, which was always so vital to his popularity and appeal.

-Sadly, unless political change comes via the ballot box or voluntarily from the Maduro government, it looks like it will sooner or later come from the increasingly angry and restive population, who feel their wellbeing has been ignored for too long.
+Sadly, unless political change comes via the ballot box or voluntarily from the Maduro government, it looks like it will sooner or later come from the increasingly angry and restive population, who feel their well-being has been ignored for too long.